Unboxed-Software/solana-course/content/closing-accounts.md

 }
 ```

 The purpose of the `force_defund` instruction is to essentially reclaim accounts that have been cast off into limbo by an attempted revival attack.
-Let’s say we close an account by transferring its lamports, zeroing out the account data, and setting the tombstone discriminant.
-Suppose, in a subsequent instruction within that same transaction, someone refunds the closed account with enough lamports to remain rent exempt - the account will not be garbage collected and it has now entered that limbo state where it can’t really be used for anything again.
+Let’s say a user submits an instruction that closes an account by transferring its lamports, zeroing out the account data, and setting the tombstone discriminant.
+Suppose, in a subsequent instruction within that same transaction, the user refunds the closed account with enough lamports to remain rent exempt - the account will not be garbage collected and it has now entered that limbo state where it can’t really be used for anything again.

-Instead of throwing in the towel and forcing the user to interact with the contract with a different wallet, the lost account can be passed into this `force_defund` instruction.
+Anyone can pass the refunded account into the `force_defund` instruction.
 The instruction takes two `AccountInfo` types as input, so it doesn’t automatically reject an account with the tombstone discriminator (like the account currently stuck in limbo).
 The logic of the instruction actually verifies the discriminator is set to the `CLOSED_ACCOUNT_DISCRIMINATOR` and attempts to close the account again by transferring its lamports to another account.
-Clearly, someone could backrun this instruction and refund the account *again* in the same transaction, but this would not be economically viable for the attacker to continue.
-Continuously refunding the account would be akin to just throwing money down the drain in this scenario because all of the lamports the attacker would be using to refund the closed account would be siphoned off to another user once `force_defund` is called.
+Since anyone can call this instruction, this can act as a deterrent to this type of attack because it essentially allows anyone to claim the lamports in a refunded account for themselves!
+This instruction will only defund accounts with the `CLOSED_ACCOUNT_DISCRIMINATOR`.

 ### Using the `#[account(close = <target_account>)]` constraint